 - Setting those kinds of goals makes saving much more enjoyable.
 “You’re rewarding yourself when you retire,” Norton says, “rather than just taking from yourself now.”
 Financial Finesse’s Carter says early retirement is a particularly motivating goal.
 He insists retiring early is often an eminently achievable goal as long as workers make small, gradual adjustments to savings rates now.

-Understanding Sequence of Return Risk and its impact to your Financial Independence (It is a problem that you might not beat with High Returns!)
+Understanding Sequence of Return Risk and its Impact to your Financial Independence (It is a problem that you might not beat with High Returns!)

 Spending wealth down requires very different strategy from building wealth.
 Failure to understand this could subject your retirement fund from going down faster than you anticipate.